 Take in a view of the Mississippi River at Upper Landing Park.
 Check out the famous pipe organ while exploring the grounds of the James J. Hill house.
 Catch an exhilarating game of ice hockey featuring the Minnesota Wild (NHL) at Xcel Energy Center.
 Visit exhibits like Cardboard City, view showings at the Omnitheater, or learn more about diversity and inclusion within the sciences at the Science Museum of Minnesota.
 Explore dishes like The Big Stink grilled cheese sandwich from O’Cheeze or a Homestyle popcorn from Poppin Craft Popcorn at the Keg and Case Market.
 Try dishes like Reuben Egg Rolls, the Lobster Roll, or Chicken Pot Pie at Bennett’s Chop and Railhouse.
 Chow down on comfort dishes like Khao Man Gai, Hor Moke, or Khao Soy at Pi Chay Thai Cuisine.
 Or play trivia or board games while enjoying on-tap beers like the Hopcromancer, Coffee Infused Ominous, or Pilsano at Bad Weather Brewery.

 Relocating to St. Paul?
 Extra Space Storage has convenient storage facilities throughout the Twin Cities that can make your big move easier.
-Find a storage unit near you!
+Find affordable storage units in St. Paul!